ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

     ## 3      Gamma identity      ATE   -4.315     1.946   -8.128    -0.502
     ## 4      Gamma      log     CATE   -4.437     1.963   -8.284    -0.589

 This can be hard to catch because the estimates are all so similar, but slightly different.
 The results in the first and third rows are for the ATE.
-However, the results in the second and fourth rows are for versions of the CATE.
+However, the results in the second and fourth rows are for different versions of the CATE.
 The second row is the CATE for cases with a mean value for `pre`.
 The fourth row is the CATE for cases with a mean value for log-transformed `pre`.
 Here are what those mean values are on the `pre` scale.

 ``` r
 horan1971 %>%